Nabataeans: Fashion

 Not much is known for certain about the fashions of ancient Nabateans and before the Hellenization and Romanization of the region, but based on extant clothes and textiles found in graves and tombs on Nabatean territory, the clothing worn by the Nabateans during the 1st and 2nd century were not unlike their neighbouring Judaeans'.
 It is unknown what the Nabateans wore in more ancient times since their art before this period was non-figurative.
-Among the most common colors were yellow made from saffron and a bright red produced from madder.
+Among the most common colours were yellow made from saffron and a bright red produced from madder.
 Blue textiles were also found.

 Nabatean men wore a tunic and a mantle both made of wool.
 The tunic was a Roman style (sleeveless) and with the mantle cut in a Greek style.
 This reflects a popular style rather than an ethnic style exclusive to the Nabateans.
 Nabataean women wore long tunics along with scarves and mantles.
 These scarves were loosely woven and sported fringes at the bottom.